Posts Tagged: cooking

 Jeow bong recipe:

-First let me say that I am no expert at Lao cooking.
-I have learned to make a few dishes because I like them so much but I am still an amateur.
+First let me say that although I am a professional chef, I am no expert at Lao cooking.
+I have learned to make a few dishes because I like them so much but I am still learning.
 When I looked around the internet for recipes, I found many different recipes for jeow bong.
 I pulled from a few of them, combining ingredients that I can easily get in my neighbourhood.
 Many recipes include pig skin as an ingredient but I left it out of this recipe only because I didn’t have time to pick it up.
 This recipe turned out very well without it but next time I may try with pork included.

 Ingredients